 It took me a long time to understand that what I had wanted was not a picture of something perfect.
 I already had that.
 What I had wanted was the feeling inside the pictures, the thing I had been trying to buy and drink and eat and not eat and fake my way to all my life.
 I wanted what everyone wanted.
 I wanted love.

 A peek into the lives of the affluent and privileged.
 This book gave me that without making me want that life.

 Catherine West (a great well-to-do name) is no saint.
 She’s vapid, clueless, and self-loathing.
-There are previews of her being nice, of wanting to be better, of wanting to do good, but not really.
-That kind of wealth places people into a delusional, out of touch realm of their own.
+There are glimpses of her being nice, of wanting to be better, but not really.
+That kind of wealth sometimes places people into a delusional, out of touch realm.
 And that’s where Catherine lives.

 Even though Catherine is 43 in this novel, I felt like I was reading a story about a woman in her twenties or thirties.
 I guess I hoped that by 43, a woman with that much affluence, stability, and opportunity wouldn’t be defining herself by whether or not she has a man.
 But who am I kidding?
 Gender norms run deep in our culture.
 And Huntley does a great job of exposing this female expectation of finding prince charming.
 This notion that you are not someone until you have a man is always appalling, but it’s never louder, better written, or clearer than it is in this book.

 Huntley produces great details and weaves together a string of fun, annoying, and vicious supporting characters.
 The bond with Catherine and her sister, Caroline, is spot on.
 Many friends of mine with sisters have the same complicated relationship.
 Susan is an ideal best friend.
 And Marty is comic relief.

 As for William Stockton and her mother, well…that would require a separate review.
 They are perfect villains.